Midnights Logo (2022)

 Songwriter-Artist of the Decade

-Ahead of the release of her new album, Taylor was named the “Songwriter-Artist of the Decade” for her work in the 2010s by the Nashville Songwriters Association International (NSAI).
-The decade award is metrics-driven, determined by chart success and the writer’s percentage of songwriting credit on each hit.
-On September 20, she gave a 13-minute speech at the NSAI 2022 Nashville Songwriter Awards, which took place at Nashville’s storied Ryman Auditorium.
-She discussed her history as a songwriter, the way she categorizes the songs she writes, and her process of re-recording her first six albums.
+Ahead of the release of her new album, Taylor was honored as the “Songwriter-Artist of the Decade” by the Nashville Songwriters Association International for her remarkable contributions to the country music genre throughout the 2010s.
+On September 20, she delivered a heartfelt 13-minute speech at the NSAI 2022 Nashville Songwriter Awards, held at the iconic Ryman Auditorium in Nashville.
+Reflecting on her journey as a songwriter, she shared insights into how she categorizes her songs and spoke candidly about the process of re-recording her first six albums:

-Before closing out her speech, she also said: “Writing songs is my life’s work and my hobby and my never-ending thrill.
-I am moved beyond words that you, my peers, decided to honour me in this way for work I’d still be doing if I had never been recognized for it. […] Writing songs is a calling, and getting to call it your career makes you very lucky.
-You have to be grateful every day for it, and all the people who thought your words might be worth listening to.
+Before concluding her speech, Taylor shared: “Writing songs is my life’s work, my passion, and my never-ending thrill.
+I am deeply moved that you, my peers, have chosen to honor me for work I would still be doing, even if I had never received recognition for it. […] Writing songs is a calling, and to have it be your career is a rare and incredible blessing.
+Every day, you must be grateful for it—and for all the people who believed your words were worth listening to.
 This town [Nashville] is the school that taught me that.
-To be honoured by you means more than any genre of my lyrics could ever say.
+To be honored by you means more to me than any of my lyrics could ever express.
 Thank you.”

 Taylor Swift for Midnights (Beth Garrabrant, 2022)